greenelab/pdx_exomeseq/figures/README.md

 ![variant sift distributions](png_for_readme/merged_001-F0_sift_gnomad_kde.png)

-**Figure Legend.** Observations of the effect of filtering variants based on the removal of common variation and read depth.
+**Figure Legend.** Observing the effect of filtering variants based on the removal of common variation and read depth.
 The intensity of the color represents a higher density of variants.
-SIFT score ([Kumar et al. 2009](https://doi.org/10.1038/nprot.2009.86)) represents a prediction of how much the variant is predicted to impact protein function.
+The SIFT score ([Kumar et al. 2009](https://doi.org/10.1038/nprot.2009.86)) represents a prediction of how much the variant is predicted to impact protein function.

 **Note:** Plots for all samples (across replicates and merged variants) are located at https://github.com/greenelab/pdx_exomeseq/tree/master/figures/sift_gnomad.

 ## COSMIC Variants across PDX Passages

+### Simple Example

 ![simple upset sample](png_for_readme/upset_sample_001.png)